-CO-290: Dental Plan Claim Forwarded to Medical Plan
+CO-290: Dental Plan Benefits Not Available - Forwarded to Medical

 CO-290 means the dental plan contractually denies coverage and has forwarded the claim.
-Do not bill the patient for the dental denial amount while the medical plan processes the claim.
+Do not post as a contractual adjustment for the dental denial amount while the medical plan processes the claim.

 What Does CO-290 Mean?

 When CARC 290 appears with CO, the dental plan is denying the claim as a contractual obligation while forwarding it.
 This indicates the dental plan considers the service outside their contractual coverage scope.
-The provider cannot bill the patient for the dental plan's portion of the denial while waiting for the medical plan's determination.
+The provider cannot post as a contractual adjustment for the dental plan's portion of the denial while waiting for the medical plan's determination.

 CARC 290 is a claim routing code rather than a true denial.
 When this code appears, it means the dental plan received your claim, determined that the service is not covered under the dental benefit, and has forwarded the claim to the patient's medical plan for further consideration.
 The dental plan is essentially saying the service may qualify for coverage under medical benefits instead.